This morning around 5:30, Angus woke me up with his high-pitched

 promptly walked into mine.

-through the photos I took on my phone.
+through the photos that I took on my phone.

 I had taken several photos throughout the day that showed a different light

-than the inadequate feelings I had experienced moments earlier.
+then the bad feelings I had experienced moments earlier.

 My run was a wonderful part of my day.
 I felt strong and capable.